tohidsmart/Pacman/README.md

 4. The source code has comment and edge-case and normal scenarios tested via unit tests
 ---
 - <b>Pacman.Entities </b>
-	- This project provides entities and model classes.
-Like Commands enumerations, pacman position etc.
+	- This project provides entities and model classes such as Commands enumerations,  position etc.
 - <b>Pacman.Services</b>
   -  This Project provides service interfaces and their logic.
 Notable services are supported command by pacman like Move, Left, Right, Place.
 - <b> Pacman.Processor</b>